SaraEBoyle/Portfolio/README.md

 <img align="left" width="270" height="150" style="width: 250px; margin-right: 20px;" src="https://github.com/SaraEBoyle/Conflict-Task-Analysis-Package/assets/83416542/7bd1aa71-575d-4b5c-87bd-b38bcd418b22.gif"> **[Conflict Task Analysis](https://github.com/SaraEBoyle/Conflict-Task-Analysis-Package)**

 The objective of this project was to study how mice balance desire for a reward with the potential for risk.
-I built a system to track the location of mice throughout this task, correlating risk-seeking behavior with their brain activity, ultimately discovering a brain area that's active in risk-averse mice but not risk-prone mice.
+I built a system to track the location of mice throughout this task, correlating risk-seeking behavior with their brain activity.

 #